wcj365/py_data_workshop/README.md

   - Python
   - Jupyter Notebooks

 If you are not familiar with the above, no worries.
-We will cover them in the first session.
+We will have a refresher in the first session.

 ## Course Objectives